Traffic Studies

 In order of most recent project update.

-51st Street & Millar Avenue
+51st Street and Millar Avenue

 The City of Saskatoon is reviewing the intersection of 51st Street East and Millar Avenue to identify a permanent design that addresses safety and operational issues at this intersection.
 Engagement on this project is currently ongoing, and additional information can be found on the Connecting Millar engage page.

-22nd Street West & Confederation Drive
+22nd Street West and Confederation Drive

 - Construct an eastbound slotted left-turn lane and an exclusive eastbound right-turn lane at the intersection of 22nd Street West and Confederation Drive.